knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 2.- This command will copy the original chip's content to a file

-sudo flashrom -p ch341a_spi -c "<your-flash-chip-name-detected-by-flashrom>" -r original-fullflashchip-backup.bin
+sudo flashrom -p ch341a_spi -c "your-flash-chip-name-detected-by-flashrom" -r original-fullflashchip-backup.bin

 # Building the firmware